Here's everything we've heard so far about the Apple Watch Series 5, coupled with what we want and expect to see.

 What we do expect however, is more health and fitness features, perhaps taking on the likes of Garmin with more running functions like cadence tracking for example.
 Garmin also do a great job of enabling users to share their runs or activity so we wouldn't be surprised to see Apple take a leaf out of this book.
 See what Apple has announced for watchOS 6 already below.

-We'd like to see battery improvements to match other smartwatches in the market, like the Samsung Galaxy Watch and we'd also like to see an Always On Display for the Series 5.
+We'd like to see battery improvements to match other smartwatches in the market, like the Samsung Galaxy Watch and we'd also like to see an Always On Display for the Series 5, as well as roaming capabilities.
 It would also be great to see the Apple Watch unlock more.
 Rather than just being able to unlock your Mac, perhaps it could act as your office key card too, for example.

 What's new in watchOS 6?